-One of the key features of the 2005 Act is the provision enabling Bord na Gàidhlig to require a public authority to prepare a Gaelic Language Plan.
+One of the key features of the 2005 Act is the provision enabling Bòrd na Gàidhlig to require a public authority to prepare a Gaelic Language Plan.
 This provision was designed to ensure that the public sector in Scotland plays its part in creating a sustainable future for Gaelic by raising the status and profile of the language and creating practical opportunities for its use.

-This document is the second edition of Dundee City Council's Gaelic Language Plan prepared within the framework of the Gaelic Language (Scotland) Act 2005.
+This document is Dundee City Council's second Gaelic Language Plan prepared within the framework of the Gaelic Language (Scotland) Act 2005.
 It sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and key partners, and how we will promote and develop Gaelic.
-We will also continue to carry forward and deliver commitments made in the first edition of the Plan.